Abentesfaye/E-learning/readme.md

 # E-Learning Platform for Hachalu Hundesa Secondary School

 ## Introduction
-The E-Learning Platform for Hashalu Hundesa Secondary School is a comprehensive digital solution designed to enhance the educational experience of students by providing them with access to online courses, resources, and collaboration tools.
+The E-Learning Platform for Hachalu Hundesa Secondary School is a comprehensive digital solution designed to enhance the educational experience of students by providing them with access to online courses, resources, and collaboration tools.
 Developed as part of a semester project for the Computer Science program at Mettu University, this platform aims to revolutionize the traditional classroom setting and bring education into the digital age.

 ## Features